Fighting a deportation or removal case

 The facts do seem similar to your situation.

 Question: What was their reasoning for ruling like this?

 Answer: They stated that in order to qualify for adjustment of status,

 (1) He must have applied for adjustment of status;

 (2) He must be eligible to receive an immigrant visa; and

 (3) An immigrant visa must be immediately available to him at the time he files his adjustment application.

-ZUNIGA states when a visa petition has been approved,
+ZUNIGA states when a visa petition has been accept,

-And subsequently a new petition by the same petitioner is approved,
+And subsequently a new petition by the same petitioner is accept,

 For the same preference,